greglank/greglank.github.io/ai.md

 As mentioned before, I know all my own private hole cards, whereas other players' private hole cards are infrequently shown.
 If 200,000 known hands aren't enough to smooth out variance, the model is doomed when tasked with predicting players who have one, two, or even three orders of magnitude fewer known hands (and whose known hands are inevitably biased).

-Using a model to predict hole cards requires thinking of the problem in a different way.
+Using a model to predict hole cards requires thinking about the problem in a different way.

 ### Mapping Hole Cards to Actions (HC-to-Act Model)